 - Avocado Oil: 500°F

-You may decide to use a different oil for frying and high heat activities than you do for baking or drizzling over pasta.
-For example, you might want to use avocado oil for deep frying, coconut for baking, and extra virgin olive oil for your salads.
+You may want to use a different oil when frying at a high heat than you’d use for drizzling over pasta.
+For example, you might want to use avocado oil for deep frying gluten-free donuts, coconut for baking baked goods at 350 degrees, and extra virgin olive oil for your salads (no heat).